pachyderm/pachyderm/doc/fundamentals/spouts.md

 in the Pachyderm repo,
 we'll go through every step you need to take.

+If you have trouble following this Go code, just read the text to get an idea of what you need to do.

 ### Import necessary libraries

 We'll import the libraries necessary for creating a `tar` archive data stream